xmas-ar/xNMS/docs/source/inventory/pools.md

 ## Pool Recalculation

-All Pools are subject to automatic updates by eNMS (contingent upon the fact that the Pool's `Manually Defined` flag is NOT set).
+All Pools are subject to automatic updates by xNMS (contingent upon the fact that the Pool's `Manually Defined` flag is NOT set).
 Pool recalculations occur in the following cases: